The medical information in this review was provided by our in-house dentist Dr. Gemma Wheeler.

 Avoid twisting or flexing them as this can damage them.

-For the first few hours or even days of wearing these veneers you will likely have a lisp as a result of this foreign object being in the mouth.
+For the first few hours or even days of wearing these veneers you will likely have a lisp.
+This is because you have a foreign object in your mouth.

 Eating & drinking